AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Introduction

-Only very few studies have utilized AlGaN as a photonic material.
+To the best of our knowledge, only very few studies have used \mbox{AlGaN} as a photonic material.
 Li et al. \cite{FabPaperLi2004} fabricated large, multimode waveguides with an AlN/GaN multiple quantum well core and Al$_{0.1}$Ga$_{0.9}$N claddings.
-Although this is a notable achievement, the large size and sub-optimal sidewall roughness do not enable application for single-mode photonics.
+Although this is a notable achievement, the large size and relatively high sidewall roughness do not enable application for single-mode photonics.
 In addition, the wavelength range is limited to around 350 nm and longer.
 Bruch et al. \cite{FabPaperBruch2017} fabricated ring resonators on Al$_{0.1}$Ga$_{0.9}$N nanomembranes transferred onto SiO$_2$/Si substrates.
-While their work demonstrated the versatility of AlGaN, using nanomembranes introduces difficulties with handling and scalability.
+While their work demonstrated the versatility of \mbox{AlGaN}, using nanomembranes introduces difficulties with handling and scalability.
+Recently, Shin et al. showcased the enhancement of the Pockels effect in multiple \mbox{AlGaN}/AlN quantum wells on AlN due to the large built-in polarization of the quantum wells \cite{EnhancedPockels}.
+Despite encountering relatively high propagation losses (18.3 dB/cm), their work achieved a 20-fold increase in second-order susceptibility compared to bare AlN.
+This work shows the capability of the \mbox{AlGaN}/AlN as a platform for cutting-edge engineering to achieve nonlinearities beyond those available in bulk materials.

-Here, we develop heterogeneously grown AlGaN into a photonic platform.
-To fabricate photonic devices, we grow Al$_x$Ga$_{1-x}$N, with $x\approx0.7$, directly on high-temperature annealed AlN-on-sapphire templates with a reduced dislocation density\cite{Hagedorn2020}.
-Into this heteromaterial, we fabricate the fundamental constituents of photonic integrated circuits with electron beam lithography: waveguides, Mach-Zehnder interferometers, directional couplers, ring resonators, and fiber couplers.
+Here, we develop heterogeneously grown \mbox{AlGaN} into a photonic platform.
+To fabricate photonic devices, we grow Al$_x$Ga$_{1-x}$N, with x$=0.69$, directly on high-temperature annealed AlN-on-sapphire templates with a reduced dislocation density \cite{Hagedorn2020}.
+Into this heterostructure, we subsequently fabricate the fundamental constituents of photonic integrated circuits with electron beam lithography and plasma etching: waveguides, directional couplers, ring resonators, and fiber couplers.
+Finally, we present the design of a device to achieve efficient and flexible phase matching for entangled photon generation using Spontaneous Parametric Down-Conversion (SPDC) at telecom wavelengths employing such a heterostructure.